Coexistence of antiferromagnetism and topological superconductivity on the honeycomb lattice Hubbard model: Introduction

 In this paper, we propose an effective Ginzburg-Landau theory to study the interplay between AFM order and SC order in the honeycomb lattice Hubbard model, which has been intensively studied recently.
-At half-filling, antiferromagnetism in undoped honeycomb lattice has been studied using quantum Monte Carlo and other analytical methods\cite{Sorella1992, Furukawa2001, Singh2010}.
+At half filling, antiferromagnetism in the undoped honeycomb lattice has been studied using quantum Monte Carlo and other analytical methods~\cite{Sorella1992, Furukawa2001, Singh2010}.
 In these studies an AFM phase is found above a critical on-site repulsion $U_c$.
-Upon doping, SC order has been found in the doped model using various methods\cite{Uchoa2007, Kuroki2008, Wu2013, Black-Schaffer2007, Pathak2010}, where different pairing symmetries have been found, including spin-singlet $s$-wave, $d+id$-wave pairing and spin-triplet $p$-wave, $f$-wave pairing.
+Upon doping, SC order has been found in the doped model using various methods~\cite{Uchoa2007, Kuroki2008, Wu2013, Black-Schaffer2007, Pathak2010}, where different pairing symmetries have been found, including spin-singlet $s$-wave, $d+id$-wave pairing and spin-triplet $p$-wave, $f$-wave pairing.

-In a recent Grassmann tensor product state(GTPS) numerical study of honeycomb lattice $t$-$J$ model\cite{Gu2011}, a phase with coexisting AFM and SC orders has been found at low doping levels.
+In a recent Grassmann tensor product state(GTPS) numerical study of the honeycomb lattice $t$-$J$ model~\cite{Gu2011}, a phase with coexisting AFM and SC orders has been found at low doping levels.
 Particularly, the superconducting state that coexists with AFM order has both $d+id$ spin-singlet and $p+ip$ spin-triplet pairings.
-However, the GTPS numerical study could not tell us whether the $d+id$/$p+ip$ SC state is topologically trivial or non-trivial, since the numerical results can not distinguish strong paring and weak paring cases.
-We find that the proposed Ginzburg-Landau theory can naturally explain such a result based on trilinear term which naturally couples AFM, $d+id$ spin-singlet paring and $p+ip$ spin-triplet pairing.
-Moreover, the proposed trilinear term also suggests a topological phase transition that separates a topologically trivial state and a non-trivial state with Chern number two.
+However, the GTPS numerical study could not tell us whether the $d+id$/$p+ip$ SC state is topologically trivial or nontrivial, since the numerical results can not distinguish strong pairing and weak pairing cases.
+We find that the proposed Ginzburg-Landau theory can naturally explain such a result based on the trilinear term which naturally couples AFM, $d+id$ spin-singlet pairing and $p+ip$ spin-triplet pairing.
+Moreover, the proposed trilinear term also suggests a topological phase transition that separates a topologically trivial state and a nontrivial state with Chern number two.
 Although the microscopical origin of such a trilinear term is still unclear, we believe that it serves as a starting point for honeycomb lattice $t$-$J$ and has the potential to reveal the key mechanism for the emergence of SC order in honeycomb lattice $t$-$J$ and Hubbard models.